Obtaining a Lawyer

 You do not need money to talk to a lawyer about your workers’ compensation case, and you do not need money to hire a lawyer to represent you in your workers’ compensation case.
 Attorneys who regularly practice workers’ compensation law offer free initial consultations.
 Attorneys who regularly practice workers’ compensation law will take your case on a “contingency fee” basis, meaning that they will be paid on the basis of a percentage of the money they obtain for you in the case.

-What If I Am Unhappy With My Lawyer?
+What If I Wish to End My Relationship with My Lawyer?

 If you do terminate your relationship with your lawyer, your lawyer may file a request for an “attorney’s lien” on your workers’ compensation case.
 This means that he or she is requesting to be reasonably compensated for the work he or she has done on your behalf, at the conclusion of the case.
 The request for an attorney’s lien does not necessarily mean that the lawyer will receive everything he or she is asking for.
 If the issue of your former lawyer’s reasonable compensation cannot be worked out amicably, the administrative law judge can decide how much, if any, of your settlement or award your former lawyer is entitled to.